Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 # Python-Environments
+### Anaconda Distribution
+- Anaconda is a distribution of packages built specifically for data science.
+Anaconda is a program to manage (install, upgrade, or uninstall) packages and environments to use with Python.
+It's simple to install packages with Anaconda and create virtual environments to work on multiple projects conveniently.
+- Anaconda is a software distribution that includes the following:
+  - **Anaconda Navigator** - It is a graphical user interface that helps open up any installed applications, such as Jupyter notebook
+  - **conda** - A command-line utility for package and environment management.
+  - **Python** - The latest version of Python gets installed as an individual package.
+  - Over 160 scientific packages and their dependencies are also installed.

+### What is Python Package?
+- A package is a bunch of modules, where each module consists of a set of classes and function definitions.
+After installing a particular package, you can import and use the functions defined in that package.

 ### Why you need multiple Python environments?
 - You have an application (developed by yourself or by someone else) that once worked beautifully.
 But now you’ve tried to run it, and it is not working.
 Perhaps one of the packages is no longer compatible with the other parts of your program (due to the so-called breaking changes).
 A possible solution is to set up a new environment for your application, that contains the Python version and the packages that are completely compatible with your application.